hornster02/hornster02/README.md

 ***And disabled features serving more as a template***

 holding ```ě``` key inserts "@" .
-Dozens of additional keys can easily be added, eliminating the need for time consuming keyboard shortcuts
+Dozens of additional keys can easily be added, eliminating need for time consuming keyboard shortcuts

 change gamma/contrast/brightness/volume/mute/unmute/power plan/frequencies/voltages/mouse sensitivity/resolution/network/...
 Crouch+aim toggles for games (search for *01).
 And also holding Printscreen key saves image to SSD.
 May require external programs - NirCmd/DevManView/MSIAfterburner/OverdriveNTool/RawAccel/MouseSettingsChanger/PowerStrip/ClickMonitorDDC/...
 <br/>